isotopp/isotopp.github.io/content/posts/2024-07-04-mysql-plugin-mysql-native-password-is-not-loaded.md

 698e26254761711ee7bfff158adff9b6272bba1ce6171d68a18aab8367a8373f
 ```

-Checking the log we see the upgrade to 8.4 happening successfully.
+Checking the log, we see the upgrade to 8.4 happening successfully.

 ```console
 root@server:~# docker logs mysqltest